 This is the absolute easiest install method where 'ksconf' is available to all users on the system but it requires root access and pip must be installed and up-to-date.

 On Mac or Linux, run:

-sudo pip install kintyre-splunk-conf
+sudo pip install ksconf

 On Windows, run this command from an Administrator console.